 According to Reliability Web, maintenance management typically makes up 40% to 50% of operational budgets.
 Therefore, the possible savings from increased efficiency, such as the ability to spend money where it will create the most value and reducing the number of unnecessary maintenance orders, is significant.
-Supporting this, Transcendent reported that the average company can save between 12% and 18% of their maintenance budgets by prioritizing preventive maintenance over reactive maintenance.
+Supporting this, Transcendent reported that the average company can save between 12% and 18% of their maintenance budgets by prioritizing preventative maintenance over reactive maintenance.

 Understanding historical facility data can empower stakeholders to create a best-in-class facility management budget.
-Likewise, the careful consideration of reactive and preventive maintenance needs, as well as of plans for spending capital on replacement equipment, can benefit budget creation.
-As will be reviewed below, by using strategic resource planning, emphasizing preventive maintenance and thoughtfully deploying a capitalization policy, facility managers can successfully forecast costs.
+Likewise, the careful consideration of reactive and preventative maintenance needs, as well as of plans for spending capital on replacement equipment, can benefit budget creation.
+As will be reviewed below, by using strategic resource planning, emphasizing preventative maintenance and thoughtfully deploying a capitalization policy, facility managers can successfully forecast costs.
 This includes taking steps such as:

 - Creating a framework for maintenance expenses